UPDATE: Legal Research in Mali

 The Cabinet has the right of initiative, that is, to propose new laws and/or amendments to laws, which are deliberated in the council of ministers after the advice of the Supreme Court has been received and shared with Parliament.

-Parliament is comprised of one house called the National Assembly.
+Parliament is composed of one house called the National Assembly.
 It currently consists of 147 members of Parliament, elected for five years by direct universal suffrage.
 Organic laws prescribe how members of parliament get elected and what conditions they need to comply with.
 Parliament, as the legislative power, is one of three key actors in the trias politica; it also disposes of a number of powers to control government.

 Members of Parliament enjoy parliamentary immunity, which means that: